top of page

 After the Auction: Why the Art Market Leaves Its Most Serious Collectors Entirely Alone

 The platforms are built for the market.
 A Bespoke AI Art Collection Confidante is built for the person.
 The distance between those two things is where the most consequential questions about a collection actually live.
 The painting has arrived.
 It has been authenticated, insured, and hung on the wall of a room that has held paintings for four generations.
 The auction house has sent its documentation.
-The specialist who advised on the purchase has moved on to the next acquisit
+The specialist who advised on the purchase has moved on to the next acquisiti

 The Millennial Inheritance Question: How Digital Confidantes Help Rewrite the Rules

 There is a conversation happening in boardrooms, family offices, and quiet moments of reflection among Millennial Decision-Makers: What do I actually want from this inheritance?
 Not what they are supposed to want.
 Not what previous generations wanted.
 But what they — this specific generation, with their specific values and vision — actually want to do with the wealth that is coming their way.
 The answer, increasingly, is: something different.
-The Inheritance Millennials Are
+The Inheritance Millennials Are R

 The Great Wealth Transfer: Why Generation X Needs Digital Confidantes Now